NVIDIA/cloud-native-docs/container-toolkit/distro/suse15.rst

 .. code-block:: console

-   $ sudo docker run --rm --gpus all nvidia/cuda:11.6.2-base-ubuntu20.04 nvidia-smi
+   $ sudo docker run --rm --runtime=nvidia --gpus all nvidia/cuda:11.6.2-base-ubuntu20.04 nvidia-smi

 This should result in a console output shown below: